 Conservation strategies targeted toward peak-shaving, steam loss reduction and demand response (thermostat setbacks on extremely cold days) can ensure the ability to meet demand, especially as the peak demand period is generally over the campus winter break period.
 At the current time, a single coal boiler could be kept operating during the winter period, at low levels, to act as backup for the gas system, when high demand is anticipated – the remaining coal boilers are already superfluous.
-In the short term, the coal boiler in need of retubing should be immediately retired, and coal use should be eliminated outside of winter months (November-March).

 Transitioning off of coal has several benefits.
 First, the coal-fired boilers and steam turbines are 50-60 years old, the gas fired system is much newer.
 Due to the age of the equipment and the maintenance investment needed to continue operating the plant, the present value of the Abbott power plant is estimated to be NEGATIVE $77 Million.
 Next, the SAIC report estimates that investment of $172 Million to $233 Million will be needed over the next 15 years to keep the plant in operation - mostly directed toward the coal-fired systems.
 A transition from coal to natural gas will allow us to avoid much of these costs (capital that will be better spent on energy conservation investments that provide a net positive return).
 Reduced costs as a result of such a transition will also help repay the University's $90 million utilities deficit.
 Natural gas costs and coal costs have both shown the same rates of increase in the past 4 years; however, the impact of the recession led coal to become more expensive than natural gas in the fall of 2009.
-While an unlikely medium-term state of affairs, coal and natural gas price divergence should be more than compensated for by maintenance savings until regulatory pricing of carbon is implemented.
+While an unlikely medium-term state of affairs, coal and natural gas price divergence should be more than compensated for by maintenance savings.

 Abandoning coal-fired assets in-place will also eliminate a substantial legal and regulatory risk that is associated with making large investments in coal based assets without running afoul of the Clean Air Act.
 This transition from coal strategy will also allow the campus to reduce its exposure to Federal or State imposed charges on carbon emissions.
-Finally, eliminating our use of coal will put us in elite company within the higher education community; institutions that have responded to their student and faculty desires for a more responsible campus environment and are in the process of eliminating coal use.

 Move to Renewables

 Carbon mitigation efforts also need to introduce substantial amounts of clean, renewable energy.
 Possibilities include on-campus wind, solar, and biomass, as well as off-campus offsets.
-At a minimum, we should meet the State of Illinois' Renewable Portfolio Standards that ComEd and Ameren must adhere to.
-This dictates a 25% contribution from renewable energy by 2025.
-An effort to install three wind turbines on the South Farms has been ongoing for several years, though it is currently on hold due to the economic situation.
-If this project proceeded, it could displace approximately 3% of total electricity use.
-Significant opportunities for smaller wind projects exist on the south farms region of campus.
-Conversations with corporate and community partners about creating a large-scale renewable energy farm for the University have begun.